-Hawai'i's most famous landmark and a National Natural Landmark, Lē'ahi (Diamond Head) is a large tuff cone which was formed by a short series of explosive eruptions some 300,000 years ago.
+Hawaiʻi's most famous landmark and a National Natural Landmark, Lēʻahi (Diamond Head) is a large tuff cone which was formed by a short series of explosive eruptions some 300,000 years ago.
 Moderate family hike of 0.8 mile (oneway) to the summit offers a panoramic view of Honolulu and Waikīkī.
 Trail is steep with many stairs and not ADA accessible beyond the trailhead.
-Interpretive kiosk before the trailhead.
+Small visitor center with interpretive exhibits and gift shop.
 Picnicking available.
 Gate open 6:00am to 6:00pm. \$Entry fee.
 (475 acres)